South Hadley Center Burial Grounds Walking Tour

 cemetery 2 – Evergreen Cemetery

 Evergreen Cemetery was made in 1868.
 The first burial record is from January 14 1869 as seen in the death record below.
 It has many burials that are older than that date and these are moved burials from the Old South Hadley Burial Ground.
+Some burials are from the families wanting the bodies in a nicer location and others are from the 1902 move.
 Read and walk the cemetery by using this separate LINK.

 May 31 1902 HTT